 Activating an Azure environment from Cloudera Data Warehouse

-To use an Azure environment for Cloudera Data Warehouse Public Cloud you must first activate it.
+To use an Azure environment for Cloudera Data Warehouse on cloud you must first activate it.

 When you activate an environment, Cloudera creates an AKS (Azure Kubernetes Services) cluster to host Kubernetes-based resources.
 The underlying compute, network resources are managed by Azure, including the following ones: